rjrodger/seneca-perm/README.md

 This wraps any action with a _role:echo_ argument, which means that it will have a permission check applied.

-You need to specify explicitly the actions to which you wish to apply permission checks.
+<b>You need to specify explicitly the actions to which you wish to apply permission checks.</b>

 As a convenience, you can apply permission checks to entities by simply specifying their zone, base and name (all optional):